-I am a full professor of political science, and the research leadership chair for the College of Social and Applied Human Sciences at the University of Guelph, Canada.
+I am a full professor of political science at the University of Guelph, Canada.

 In my work, I focus on Comparative Indigenous Politics in Canada, Aotearoa New Zealand, United States.
 I have also worked expensively in the areas of International Relations, American foreign policy, Holocaust and genocide studies, and critical race theory.